cloud-gov/cg-site/_docs/compliance/ato-process.md

 ---
+title: ATO process
 parent: compliance
 layout: docs
 sidenav: true
-title: ATO process
+redirect_from:
+  - /old-path
 ---
 This is an outline of a typical ATO process for a cloud.gov customer system.
 All agencies handle the ATO process in their own way, so you should talk with your agency's security compliance specialists, but this can give you a broad overview.

-## What's a FedRAMP Provisional ATO?

 [cloud.gov has a FedRAMP Authorization.](https://marketplace.fedramp.gov/#/product/18f-cloudgov?sort=productName) In precise terms, it is a Provisional Authority to Operate (P-ATO) at the Moderate impact level from the FedRAMP Joint Authorization Board (JAB).

 It's normal and expected that this is a **"Provisional"** ATO.
 The JAB does not have the authority to issue an ATO for a system at your agency.
 Only your own agency has the authority to issue ATOs for systems that your agency uses or operates.

-So instead, the JAB issues a *pre-authorization* that your agency can review, including [an audited documentation package]({{ site.baseurl }}{% link _docs/overview/fedramp-tracker.md %}).
+So instead, the JAB issues a *pre-authorization* that your agency can review, including \[an audited documentation package]({{ site.baseurl }}{% link _docs/overview/fedramp-tracker.md %}).
 Any federal employee or contractor can access the package using [this FedRAMP form](https://www.fedramp.gov/assets/resources/documents/Agency_Package_Request_Form.pdf) (Package ID F1607067912).
 If your agency finds that the cloud.gov P-ATO meets their requirements, they can issue an ATO for cloud.gov.
 [Here's a template agency ATO letter (.docx).](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/482/2017/03/FedRAMP-ATO-Letter-Template-v1.0.docx)

 ## How customer system ATOs work